Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 Well, to quote Google, “Lab data” is…

-based on a simulated load of a page on a single device and fixed set of network conditions.
+based on a simulated load of a page on a single device and a fixed set of network conditions.

 In other words, it’s not based on actual user interaction with your website.